ballerina-guides/integration-tutorials/sending-a-simple-message-to-a-service/README.md

 log:printInfo("Retrieving information", specialization = category);
 ```

-- The call to the backend is done using a remote method call expression (using `->`) which distinguishes network calls from normal method calls.
+- The call to the backend is done using a remote method call expression (using `->`), which distinguishes network calls from normal method calls.
 [Client data binding](https://ballerina.io/learn/by-example/http-client-data-binding/) is used to directly try and bind the JSON response on success to the expected array of records.

 ```ballerina
 Doctor[]|http:ClientError resp = queryDoctorEP->/[category];
 ```

 - Use the `is` check to decide the response based on the response to the client call.
-If the client call was successful and the respond payload was an array of `Doctor`s (as expected) directly return the array from the resource.
+If the client call was successful and the respond payload was an array of `Doctor`s (as expected), then, directly return the array from the resource.
 If the request failed, send a "NotFound" response if the client call failed with a 4xx status code or return an "InternalServerError" response for other failures.

 ```ballerina
 log:printInfo("Retrieving information", specialization = category);